idrave/FOND-ASP/README.md

 Observe this takes significantly less than when the full FOND+ solver has been used as per above.

+Importantly, when this specialization is used, no `(:fairness )` statements are required, as the semantics is already fixed in the planner used (as adversarial semantics).

+Nonetheless, one can still solve strong standard FOND planning problems by just running the _default_ FOND+ planner solver on the original (non-deterministic) PDDL files with no `(:fairness :a ... b: ...)` clauses: every non-determinism is assumed of _adversarial_ type.

 ### Pure Strong-cyclic under state-fair semantics

 A specialized planner for solving FOND problem under the state-action fairness assumption, and under which plans are strong-cyclic policies, is provided by ASP program `fcfond/planner_clingo/specialized/planner_strongcyclic.lp`